Esteph27/wedding-website/README.md

 By building the site from scratch, I was able to design and implement a solution tailored to my requirements rather than adapting my needs to an existing platform, making the project both practical and personally meaningful.

 The website centralises all essential wedding information in a single application, including event details, venue and travel information, FAQs, Dress code and the ability to RSVP online.

-From a technical perspective, the project combines frontend development for layout and styling with backend logic for routing, templating, password validation, and form handling via an external API.
+The project combines frontend development for layout and styling with backend logic for routing, templating, authentication, and form handling via an external API.
 This is a full-stack web application built using Flask, Python, HTML, CSS, and JavaScript, and deployed on Fly.io.
-By enabling digital RSVPs, it helps to reduce unnecessary waste associated with traditional paper invitations and RSVP cards, while prioritising clean design, maintainability, and responsive behaviour across devices.

 ## Project Status